jtlimson/jtlimson/README.md

 🕹️ Finish 5 in story worthy game. <br/>
 🆕 Learn something new.  <br/>
 🎥 Watch a classic film.
 I can share you some list. <br/>
-💸 Save to invest in something good.  <br/>
 📓 Put things to writing. <br/>